Census says more than 60% of US men are fathers

 Almost 30% of Hispanics in their 20s were fathers.
 That was true for about a quarter of black men, more than a fifth of white men and an eighth of Asian men.

-By the time men reached their 40s, those disparities had narrowed.
+By the time men were in their 40s, those disparities had narrowed.
 More than 83% of Hispanics were fathers, around 80% of black and Asian men were dads and around three-quarters of white men were fathers.